aner-dev/stocks-analytics-elt-pipeline/README.md

 #### Switching from Pandas to Polars

-- The problem: Initially I used pandas to the Transformation phase.
+- **The problem**: Initially I used pandas to the Transformation phase.
 However, when processing multiple tickers in parallel, I noticed significant memory spikes and slow serialization when reading from the database.

-* Testing & Discovery: I developed a utility script (audit_mem.py) using Polars to leverage ConnectorX and Arrow and compare memory footprints & performance.
+* **Testing & Discovery**: I developed a utility script (audit_mem.py) using Polars to leverage ConnectorX and Arrow and compare memory footprints & performance.
 The audit confirmed that Pandas was creating heavy Python objects, while Polars has significant performance advantages over pandas.
   - see results and metrics in `scripts/audit_mem.py`

-The Solution: Migrate to *Polars* as the transformation engine.
+**The Solution**: Migrate to *Polars* as the transformation engine.
 This change not only dropped the memory usage but also made JSON flattening roughly 10x faster.

+- **Goal:** Significant improvements in performance & compute

-#### Event-Driven Orchestration
+#### Event-Driven DAG Orchestration

 **The Problem:** Originally the pipeline rely on a full time-based scheduling (Cron).
 However if the data ingestion delayed due to API rate-limiting, the posterior data modeling would trigger on incomplete or stale data.
 Thus, creating a **tight coupling** risk